studio1902/statamic-peak/docs/docs/features/seo.md

 * Customize the sitemap: which collections are included and per entry frequency and priority settings.
 * No-index for entries, also excludes from sitemap.
 * JSON-ld schema objects.
-* Hreflang tags automatically generated.
+* Hreflang tags automatically generated (for selected site locales).
 * Knowledge graph data (organization, person or custom).
 * JSON-ld breadcrumbs.
 * Trackers: Google Analytics, Google Tag Manager, Site Verification, Fathom or Cloudflare Web Analytics.